dotnet/docs-maui/docs/android/deployment/publish-cli.md

     keytool -genkeypair -v -keystore {filename}.keystore -alias {keyname} -keyalg RSA -keysize 2048 -validity 10000
     ```

+    > [!IMPORTANT]
+    > If you have multiple versions of the JDK installed on your computer, ensure that you run `keytool` from the latest version of the JDK.

     You'll be prompted to provide and confirm a password, followed by your full name, organization unit, organization, city or locality, state or province, and country code.
 This information is not displayed in your app, but is included in your certificate.

     For example, to generate a *myapp.keystore* file in the same folder as your project, with an alias of `myapp`, use the following command: